IT2810/it2810-webutvikling-h18-prosjekt-3-12/README.md

 The application uses a pedometer module to assess how many steps the user has taken over a given time period.

 The screen displays a counter for steps taken during the current session, the past day (24 hours) and the distance travelled, relating to the number of steps taken the past day.
+At the bottom-right part of the step counters, there is a red reset button for resetting the stored data.

-At the bottom-right part of the screen, there is a red reset button for resetting the stored data.
+There is a progressbar at the bottom of the screen, where the user can type in a desired goal (a number of steps to reach) and the progressbar will display how close they are to their goal, in relation to the colour of the bar (Green = Completed, Red = Not Completed)

 ###### Goalscreen